ds4dm/ecole/docs/using-environments.rst

 Using Environments
 ==================

-Environments are stateful classes representing a control task (or Markov Decision Process).
+The goal of Ecole is to provide Markov decision process abstractions of common sequential decision making tasks that appear when solving combinatorial optimization problems using a solver.
+These control tasks are represented by stateful classes called environments.

-After instantiation of an environment, a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset` will bring the process to its initial state, then successive calls to :py:meth:`~ecole.environment.EnvironmentComposer.step` will take an action from the user and transition to the next state.
-When the episode is finished, *i.e.*, when the combinatorial optimization algorithm terminates, a new one can be started with another call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
+In this formulation, each solving of an instance is an episode.
+The environment class must first be instantiated, and then a specific instance must be loaded by a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which will bring the process to its initial state.
+Afterwards, successive calls to :py:meth:`~ecole.environment.EnvironmentComposer.step` will take an action from the user and transition to the next state.
+Finally, when the episode is finished, that is when the instance has been fully solved, a new solving episode can be started with another call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`.

-For instance, using the :py:class:`~ecole.environment.Branching` environment for branch-and-bound variable selection, always selecting the first fractional variable would look like:
+For instance, using the :py:class:`~ecole.environment.Branching` environment for branch-and-bound variable selection, solving a specific instance once by always selecting the first fractional variable would look as follows.

 ..
 TODO verify proper link of branching